neulab/newlang-tech/speech-synthesis/README.md

 TODO: Explain normalization step

 ### 2. Set up your environment.
-Set up the prerequisite libraries detailed in this section [Selecting Good Prompts](selecting-prompts.md/#install-the-tools).
+Set up the prerequisite libraries detailed in the prerequisites section of [Selecting Good Prompts](selecting-prompts.md/#prerequisites).

 If you are using Linux and OSX(Macbooks), download and run [festvox_setup.sh](http://tts.speech.cs.cmu.edu/awb/11-492/homework/tts/fest_build.sh).
 On your terminal run: